nuuuwan/news_lk3_data/README.md

 *2024-02-28 07:38:00* · [`adaderanalk`](https://www.adaderana.lk/news/97581/suspect-wanted-over-mahabage-shooting-killed-in-shootout-with-stf) · `en`

-A person who is suspected to be the motorcycle rider in the Mahabage shooting incident and is also wanted for several other crimes has been shot dead by STF personnel during an exchange of fire at Sooriyawewa, police said.
+A person wanted in connection with the recent shooting incident in Mahabage and was also wanted for several other crimes, has been shot dead by STF personnel during an exchange of fire at Sooriyawewa this morning (Feb.28), police said.

-◼️
+He is suspected to be the motorcycle rider in the shooting which took place on Feb.
+21 near a meat shop in Elapitiwala Junction, Mahabage that killed the shop owner.

+A special raid was launched in the early hours of the day after the STF received intelligence information revealing the suspect’s hideout at a hut located near Andigama Tank in Sooriyawewa.

+As the STF officers approached, the 45-year-old had opened fire, forcing them to retaliate.

+In the shootout, one STF officer and the suspect were injured and rushed to the Sooriyawewa Hospital, but the latter succumbed to injuries shortly after.

+He was identified as a resident of Kanumuldeniya area in Mee-Ella.
+The STF has seized a revolver and a motorcycle from the possession of the deceased.

+...

 [Data](articles/cd4d6467.json)